-The Shiraito Waterfall was different in that it was a very wide percolating series of weeping walls through moss and other foliage that stretched for such a wide width that there was practically no way any photograph could do it justice.
-The stitched photograph you see at the top of this page was our best attempt at capturing it, but even that didn't even show the the entire width of the overall waterfall.
-Although the shops and cafes kind of took away from the peace and scenery of the area, it was still one of our favorite waterfalls in the country.
+The Shiraito Waterfall especially was different in that it was a very wide percolating series of weeping walls through moss and other foliage that stretched for such a wide width that there was practically no way any photograph could do it justice.
+The stitched photograph you'll see later on in this page was our best attempt at capturing it, but even that didn't show the the entire width of the overall waterfall.
+Although the shops and cafes kind of kept it from being completely naturesque and peaceful, it was still one of our favorite waterfalls in the country.

-Barely a few minutes beyond this initial set of shops, the path then hit another series of shops (this one contained more souvenirs and crafts than food), but these shops faced in the opposite direction as the first shops we passed by.
+Barely a few minutes beyond this initial set of shops, the path then hit another series of shops (this one contained more souvenirs and crafts than food), but these shops faced in the opposite direction.
 And that was because they were facing the Otodome Waterfall where it was visible behind a protective railing lined in front of a couple of these shops.
 On its own, this waterfall could've easily occupied us, but we knew there was another one to see so we continued on.

-Once we made it down the steps and the sloping path, the length of the Shiraito Waterfall became apparent as we could already see parts of its percolating falls appear next to us before we even made it to the bottom of the descent by a bridge crossing over its stream.
-It was from this point forward that the falls lined almost uninterrupted to its main section at the head of the small gorge.
+Once we made it down the steps and the sloping path, the length of the Shiraito Waterfall became apparent as we could already see parts of its percolating falls tumbling next to us.
+We then still had to continue walking a short distance to reach the Takimibashi Bridge crossing over the stream of Shiraito-no-taki, and it was from this point forward that the falls lined almost uninterruptedly along the surrounding walls to its main section at the head of the small gorge.

+Directions: This Shiraito Waterfall and Otodome Waterfall pair is located on the quieter western slopes of Mt Fuji.
 It involved a bit of planning as buses quite infrequently go out that way (say around 5 times a day mostly concentrated between late morning and early afternoon) regardless of whether you're leaving from Kawaguchi-ko (where we were staying) or from Fujinomiya to the southwest of Fujisan.
-And given the trouble it took to get here, even the info center at the train station at Kawaguchiko recommended against doing this excursion, but I'm glad we did it anyways.
+So if we missed the targeted bus departure after lunch, we could've been stuck out here for a few hours.